Don’t cry Mom.

 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock”.
 Matthew 7:24-25

-Mom and Dad, the rain has fallen, the floods have come, winds have blown and beaten on the house…but it has not fallen.
+Mom and Dad, the rain fell, the floods came, winds blew and beat on the house…but it did not fall.
 It never will.

 One day, we’ll dwell in the house of the Lord together, forever.
 The grass will never turn a dusty brown and paint will never peel.
 There will be more than one olive tree for your grandchildren, and their great grandchildren to climb.
 I imagine we’d have tears of joy…if tears were allowed.
 But they’re not.
 So don’t cry Mom.